To understand the pageload of a Web site, the following example helps:

 Websites that have grown over the years often deliver legacy issues, at best without function, in bad cases with unresolved bugs or vulnerabilities.

-If you set a limit on how much weight your website should have – how much do you give away through avoidable ballast?
+If you set a limit on how much weight your website should have – how much are you giving away through avoidable ballast?

 The pageload is generally a term for the weight of your Web site.
 This is made up of the following factors:

 - Size of the page including all files.

 - Number of files, especially from external sources.